 I chose to make Monmouth County my home because I love the people, the communities and the varied environment of this great county.
-I live near the beach in Long Branch and I work in the rural section of Wickatunk in Marlboro Township.
+I live near the beach in Asbury Park and I work in the rural section of Wickatunk in Marlboro Township.

 I teach English and Drama to at-risk and special needs students at Collier High School.
 My daily commute brings me through areas of the county that enjoy great prosperity as well as areas challenged by poverty and need.
 For too long, our Freeholders have ignored these communities.
 I am running for Freeholder to be their voice and representative.

 As a member of the LGBTQ+ community, my education, training and experience have prepared me to advocate for all residents of the county and not just the wealthy.
 I am driven by my commitment to social justice and equality.